Site Factory ¶

 and then create a site that uses the

 fr path in Site Factory, matchers ignore the second site.

 Site Factory is disabled by default after installation.
-If you are not working on a clean installation, follow the update guide to v3.

 If you plan to use Site Factory, you need to enable and configure it.
 To enable or disable Site Factory, follow respectively:

 Next, configure Site Factory by adding empty SiteAccess groups.
 At least one empty group is required.
 The number of empty SiteAccess groups must be equal to the number of templates that you want to have when you create the new site.

 In this example, you add two SiteAccess groups (

 that correspond to the two templates (